 Call Barging

-- The supervisor monitors the call and determines the need for intervention.
+- The supervisor monitors the call and determines whether intervention is needed.

 - They join the call audibly, addressing both the agent and customer.